Combustion: Smoldering

 Smoldering is the slow, low-temperature, flameless form of combustion, sustained by the heat evolved when oxygen directly attacks the surface of a condensed-phase fuel.
 It is a typically incomplete combustion reaction.
 Solid materials that can sustain a smoldering reaction include coal, cellulose, wood, cotton, tobacco, peat, duff, humus, synthetic foams, charring polymers (including polyurethane foam) and dust.
 Common examples of smoldering phenomena are the initiation of residential fires on upholstered furniture by weak heat sources (e.g., a cigarette, a short-circuited wire) and the persistent combustion of biomass behind the flaming fronts of wildfires.

-Rapid

-Rapid combustion is a form of combustion, otherwise known as a fire, in which large amounts of heat and light energy are released, which often results in a flame.
-This is used in a form of machinery such as internal combustion engines and in thermobaric weapons.
-Such a combustion is frequently called a Rapid combustion, though for an internal combustion engine, this is inaccurate.
-An internal combustion engine nominally operates on a controlled rapid burn.
-When the fuel-air mixture in an internal combustion engine explodes, that is known as detonation.

 Spontaneous

 Spontaneous combustion is a type of combustion that occurs by self-heating (increase in temperature due to exothermic internal reactions), followed by thermal runaway (self-heating which rapidly accelerates to high temperatures) and finally, ignition.

 For example, phosphorus self-ignites at room temperature without the application of heat.
 Organic materials undergoing bacterial composting can generate enough heat to reach the point of combustion.